GoogleCloudPlatform/chef-google-compute/README.md

   global/images/family/my-private-family

 * `type` -
-  Output only.
   URL of the disk type resource describing which disk type to use to create the disk.
 Provide this when creating the disk.

 * `users` -